lucylai96/lucylai96.github.io/blog/gradapps.md

 And…that’s it!
 Kudos to you if you’ve made it all the way to the end of this post—the application process is certainly something that I’ve spent a long time reflecting on, and I hope my thoughts have helped you!.
 If there’s a topic I have not yet covered, or something in the post that needs more detail, please let me know.
 I will constantly be updating 🙂

-Acknowledgments.
+### Acknowledgments
 I could not have figured all of this out without the unending support of Dr. Michael Domeracki and Dr. Caroline Quenemoen, two invaluable mentors from the Rice Center for Civic Leadership who spent countless hours revising my statements and advising me on application processes (for more than just grad school).

 Last but not least, I want to thank my three PIs: Jeff Yau (Baylor College of Medicine), Mehrdad Jazayeri (MIT), and Josh Dudman (Janelia Research Campus) for providing me so much wisdom and advice through this whole application process.
 I’m thankful for their guidance and for their vouching for me to their vast network of PI friends.
 Connections matter!